Secret Service Agent Publicly Disavows Donald Trump: Refuses To Take Bullet For President

 While passions are high after Donald Trump’s election and ascension to POTUS, the main issue with Kerry O’Grady’s postings is the potential perception of a lack of professionalism within the ranks of the Secret Service agency.

 When people think of the Secret Service, they imagine an organization of individuals who dedicate themselves to the protection of the American government (the individuals and their families who rule the nation).
-People picture a group of self-less agents who put aside their political differences for the greater good.
+People picture a group of selfless agents who put aside their political differences for the greater good.
 This perception is key to the USSS ability to protect all the major political factions.

 If that perception is eroded, and comments such as Kerry’s will do this, the Secret Service will be less effective as a defensive mechanism.
 In an administration already suspicious of the legitimacy of the election (and also suspected by some of the populace), any demonizing of President Donald Trump’s protective detail can potentially create destabilizing ripple effects.